 truck driver behind a semi-trailer in winter

-Trucking safety | Winter driving tips for your fleet
+Winter road safety tips for your fleet

 Fresh snow can put truck drivers and equipment in some slippery situations.
 The Federal Highway Administration (FHWA) says 24% of weather-related vehicle crashes occur on snowy, slushy, or icy pavement.